How to Scope a Software Project Without Overbuilding (2026 Data)

 Step 7: Protect Against Scope Creep

 Scope creep happens when you add features mid-project.
+The research shows 40% of projects experience scope creep in organizations lacking process discipline.
 Some strategies to prevent it:

 The Parking Lot